rwblokzijl/Msc-thesis-EuroToken/thesis.md

 [@The_Gold_Standard].

 By the end of the 1900s Europe had a system of many national currencies.
-These currencies were maintained on a national level often ensuring its value on the gold standard [@The_Gold_Standard].
-Meanwhile, private banks act as trustworthy and secure institutions, allowing people to store their money while they made a profit lending that money out.
+These currencies were maintained on a national level often basing their value on the gold standard [@The_Gold_Standard].
+Meanwhile, private banks acted as trustworthy and secure institutions, allowing people to store their money while they made a profit lending that money out.
 For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent for individuals.

 This system worked fine in an era where most exchange was done by cash, and most trade was done within national borders.
 But as the world became more connected and digitalised, different solutions had to be patched into the old system to be able to respond to the changing demands of the population.
-Private banks, who were once used only for large transactions and money storage, got a more and more central role in day to day transactions.
+Private banks, who were once used only for large transactions and money storage, got an increasingly central role in day to day transactions.
 In effect, the system as we see it today has accrued a lot of technical debt as its requirements changed over time.
-As a result a number of inefficiencies have emerged from this technical debt.
+As a result of this technical debt, a number of inefficiencies have emerged.

-First, international money transfer.
+Firstly, international money transfer.
 Even within the euro-system this can often take up to a week due to the way banks are interconnected, even the new SEPA transfers can take 1-2 business days.
-Second, banks as private institutions are vulnerable to bankruptcy.
-This makes them a "financial" semi-central point of failure, that take a good portion of the financial system with it.
-Third, transactions are dependent on bank IT systems.
+Secondly, banks as private institutions are vulnerable to bankruptcy.
+This makes them a "financial" semi-central point of failure that potentially takes a good portion of the financial system with it.
+Thirdly, transactions are dependent on bank IT systems.
 This makes them a "technical" semi-central point of failure, potentially leaving people unable to purchase their essentials.
-Fourth, people are tightly coupled to their banks.
+Fourthly, people are tightly coupled to their banks.
 While having multiple bank accounts is possible, a lack of standardisation and interoperability makes people easily dependent on their one bank and its features.
-Finally fifth, with banks at the helm of all transactions, innovation is limited to those who have most to lose from any form of change.
+Finally, with banks at the helm of all transactions, innovation is limited to those who have most to lose from any form of change.

 With the rise of e-commerce, methods of payment that allow the user to transact over large distances are becoming essential.
-With our economies are moving online, our money can no longer lag behind.
+With our economies moving online, our money can no longer lag behind.
 A new currency is needed that can provide near instantaneous money transfer across borders without any intermediary parties that needlessly increase the complexity.

 Additionally, the new system should allow for new innovative initiatives, perhaps supporting some basic financial primitives.
 A new digital payment system